 - Disconnect the main loom plug from the heater.
 This is outside the heater on 2.2kW and 4kW heaters and inside the top of the heater on 2kW.
 Once disconnected, use a multimeter to test the voltage on the main supply wires by putting the multimeter probe into the main loom socket where the thick black and red or black and brown wires are located.
 If there is no power, keep looking for the break.

 - There is an issue with the controller or heater ECU.
 Call Dieselheat to discuss options to service the heater.

 Section B – Heater trying to start and not starting

-If the heater turns on, blows cold air and tries to start over a period of about 6 minutes, but does not start, and then ends up with E10 (digital) or blinking red LED (rotary controller) then the heater is trying to start but cannot start.
+If the heater turns on, blows cold air and tries to start over a period of about 6 minutes, but does not start and then shows either E10 (Belief digital controller) or the red LED flashes continuously with no pauses (Belief rotary controller) or Error 53 Eberspacher D2.

 The most likely causes of heaters not starting is no fuel, insufficient power or no air flow.

 Please follow the steps below to check these issues.
 Remember to reset the heater between starting attempts by removing and replacing the fuse.

 - Check your batteries are fully charged, connect to power or put a battery charger on them to rule out low battery voltage as the issue.

 - Make sure the heater is connected directly to the battery with the original wiring loom that was supplied with it.
 If the heater is connected via any fuse boxes, existing wiring or switches, bypass all this and connect directly to the battery, ensuring the supplied fuse is still in place.

 - If the wiring loom has been extended, make sure it is extended with 6mm2 wire and the join is properly soldered.
 This heavy duty wire is needed as heaters need a lot of power to start, especially in cold weather.